Daniel-Kenan/NextGenSellDB/readme.md

-CRUD Operations for nextgensell database
+# CRUD Operations for nextgensell database

+please note that